ChrisKeefe/ChrisKeefe.github.io/_posts/2022-06-07-i-sommerlyshuset.md

 We talked with Jean about kitchen design, then Mattias got the guitar down and we had a great sing-along.
+Lessons learned:

-Lesson learned: put your windows over counter space, not above sinks or stoves.
+1. Put your windows over counter space, not above sinks or stoves.
+It's better.
+2. Learn to play a few songs on a common instrument.
+Sharing music with people is great.

 ![Jean playing guitar and singing, H reading music, Ira and Anouk playing in background]({{ site.image-dir }}/{{ page.slug }}/singalong.jpg)